 I’m a 4th year PhD candidate in Economics at MIT.
 I was previously at Oxford where I did my masters in Maths, and at Cambridge where I did my undergrad in Economics, graduating first in cohort.
 Here is a CV.

 I work on game theory and economic theory with special attention to how information, learning, and beliefs shape equilibria.
 I also work on the economics of tech firms — I want to better understand incentives to develop new technologies, how these technologies shape welfare, and how we might regulate them.
-In the past I’ve been a fellow at GovAI and the Global Priorities Institute.
+On the side I enjoy writing, pottery, and philosophy; I grew up in Singapore.

 Journal Publications